 Prior investors have paid less per share than the Offering Price.
 The Offering Price is substantially higher than the net tangible book value per share of the outstanding Common Shares immediately after the Offering.
-Therefore, based on an Offering Price of \$ • per share, if you purchase Offered Shares in the Offering, you will suffer immediate and substantial dilution of approximately \$ • per share.
-If all outstanding options and substantial dilution of approximately \$ • per share.
+Therefore, based on an Offering Price of \$1.00 per share, if you purchase Offered Shares in the Offering, you will suffer immediate and substantial dilution of approximately \$0.63 per share.
+If all outstanding options and warrants to purchase Common Shares that are exercisable are exercised, you will suffer immediate and substantial dilution of approximately \$0.66 per share.
 Any future equity issuances may result in even further dilution to holders of Common Shares.